getodk/docs/odkx-src/getting-started-2-architect.rst

 :guilabel:`grunt xlsx-convert-all` : Takes all `.xlsx` files and converts them into a `formDef.json file`.
 Can be used instead of `XLSX` converter on the app designer.

-:guilabel:`grunt wipe-data` : Allows users to get rid of the default tables/data included with app designer.
+:guilabel:`grunt wipe-data` : Deletes the default tables/data included with app designer.

 :guilabel:`grunt setup` : Launches the login and sync screen on the connected device.